Pienskoi/currency-converter/README.md

     // handle error here
   });
 ```
-Day argumet should be `YYYY-MM-DD` fromat.
-Without it function will return value based on last currency rates api update.
+Day argument should be `YYYY-MM-DD` format.
+Without that argument function will return value based on last exchange rates api update.
+Without value argument function will convert one currency unit.

 ## Usage example

-[consoleapp.js](./consoleapp.js) is usage example made with async/await and `readline` that allows you to input parameters to convert in command line.
+[consoleapp.js](./consoleapp.js) is usage example made with async/await and `readline` that allows you to input parameters for converting in command line.

 ## Issues